SpicyCookies/brewery_db_api_test_service/README.md

 # Hotel Engine Test Service

-A small Open API Search test project that utilizes the COVID19 API https://covid19api.com/ for retrieving new (daily) and total confirmed cases by country.
+A small Open API Search test project that utilizes the Open Brewery DB API https://www.openbrewerydb.org/ for retrieving breweries by state and type.

 # Installation
 To set up the service, run this command: `bin/setup`